kostafey/ejc-sql/README.md

 Finally, use `M-x ejc-connect` from any SQL buffer to connect to the exact database, as always.

+<a id="goto-definition-results-ring"></a>
+### Goto definition & results ring

+In terms of `ejc-sql`, **SQL evaluation results** can be result sets, record affected messages, SQL definition of entities or error messages.

+Any SQL evaluation result saved to results ring - list of files `ejc-sql-result-0.txt`, `ejc-sql-result-1.txt`, and so on.
+They located in the `TEMP` folder, it can be customized by `ejc-results-path`.
+The number of files (number of previous results) can be customized by setting `ejc-ring-length` (10 by default).

+You can see previous SQL evaluation result by <kbd>C-M-b</kbd>
+(`ejc-show-prev-result`) in `*ejc-sql-output*` buffer.
+To return back use <kbd>C-M-f</kbd> (`ejc-show-next-result`).
+This way you can navigate through the results ring.

+Since `*ejc-sql-output*` buffer contains `ejc-sql` connection information, it makes possible to navigate through views & stored procedures code definitions.
+E.g. you can require `ejc-describe-entity` for some stored procedure, then require `ejc-describe-entity` inside `*ejc-sql-output*` for some stored procedure, used in this (just described) procedure definition, and so on.
+Then you can return to previous procedure definition by `ejc-show-prev-result`.
+So, it looks like goto definition, then return back.
+For the purpose of convenience, the following keybindings are provided:
+* <kbd>M-.</kbd> `ejc-describe-entity`
+* <kbd>M-,</kbd> `ejc-show-prev-result`

 <a id="keybindings"></a>
 ## List of keybindings & functions